GCSE & A-level Booster

 By Georgia Smith | September 4, 2025

-Ever noticed how a hungry, tired teenager can turn into a grumpy, distracted one?
+How nutritions play an important role Ever noticed how a hungry, tired teenager can turn into a grumpy, distracted one?
 It’s not just mood, it’s science.
 What your teen eats, how well they sleep, and how balanced their life feels can make or break their focus, memory, and exam performance.
 The good news?
 Small, realistic tweaks at home can help your teen learn smarter and feel calmer.
-By making small but consistent changes in these areas, you can help your teenager achieve better results while protecting […]
+By making small but consistent changes in these areas, you can help your […]

 How teens can build confidence, manage time, and succeed this school year